Charlie9009/CI_MS1_MYGYM/README.md

     * At the top of the page there is a heading to reasure the user they are on the contact page.
     * Beneath the header to the left there is a container with contact information and a price tag for the membership in MyGym.
     * To the right of contact information there is a container with a question form if a user has any questions.
-        * When on smaller devices these two container stacks on top of eachother.
+        * When on smaller devices these two containers stack on top of eachother.
     <img src="docs/features/f_contact.jpg">

 * **Location**

-    * At the bottom of the page there is a map of the Gyms location and above it text containing the address.
+    * At the bottom of the page there is a map of the Gyms location and above it a header containing the address.
     <img src="docs/features/f_location.jpg">

 ## Design choices